jirispilka/CTGViewer/doc/development.rst

 * It first creates the windows executables using the cx_Freeze and place them into a build directory: build/exe.win32-2.6
 * It runs the Inno Setup (using the *setup_inno.iss*) and creates windows installer and places it into a build directory: build

-**The results is an executables installer file CTGViewerLite_v*.exe placed in the directory build.**
+**The results is an executables installer file CTGViewer_v*.exe placed in the directory build.**

 Files
 -----

-All required files are available in the CTGViewerLite.zip file (see :ref:`downloads`).
+All required files are available in the CTGViewer.zip file (see :ref:`downloads`).

 **An example of setup.py file:**